 - Emotional – use quotes from customers or employees that illustrate how your business is directly impacting people’s lives

-- Visual – most people are better at processing information visually so include as many infographics, charts, images and visual content as you can.
+- Visual – most people are better at processing information visually so include as many infographics, charts, images, and visual content as you can.
 Consider using a graphic designer, as I have done with this template deck.

 How To Generate The Financial Information

 It’s important to have a financial model supporting the information in your pitch.
-If you don’t have a solid operating model in place, be sure to check out resources on fundamentals of financial modeling or how to build a startup financial model.
+If you don’t have a solid operating model in place, be sure to check out resources on the fundamentals of financial modeling or how to build a startup financial model.

 The focus of your outputs in the presentation should be on things like unit economics, contribution margin, and customer metrics as opposed to income statement items like revenue or EBITDA.
-If you’re an early stage or startup business, you should focus on your budget and burn rate.
+If you’re an early-stage or startup business, you should focus on your budget and burn rate.
 It’s more important to show you understand your cost structure than posting a big revenue forecast that everybody knows is made up.